Taking time out

 Work experience and internships

 Time out doesn't necessarily mean taking a complete break from paid employment.
 For many students and graduates it can be a means of paying off their debts, sampling work (see also the work experience section) or providing money to fund travel later in the year.
 You can use our on-line vacancy database to look for short-term work, but it is often difficult to find graduate-level positions for short periods.
 Most people make do with less demanding and lower-paid work, and may live at home or stay with friends in low-cost accommodation to save money.
-Have a look at our employment section for more information.

 Working abroad (including casual and TEFL options)